skyvers/skyve-dev-guide/chapters/appendix.md

   </dependencies>
 </module>
 ```
-* In Eclipse, go to "Server" view, then Filesets->Configuration File folder->open up 'standalone.xml' file then click the 'Source' tab and Find the `<subsystem xmlns="urn:jboss:domain:datasources:4.0">` and delete that whole entry of that line.
+* In Eclipse, go to "Server" view, then Filesets->Configuration File folder->open
+  up `standalone.xml` file then click the 'Source' tab and find the
+  `<subsystem xmlns="urn:jboss:domain:datasources:4.0">` and delete that whole
+  entry of that line.
 Also find and delete the line:
 ```xml
 <default-bindings context-service="java:jboss/ee/concurrency/context/default" datasource="java:jboss/datasources/ExampleDS" managed-executor-service="java:jboss/ee/concurrency/executor/default" managed-scheduled-executor-service="java:jboss/ee/concurrency/scheduler/default" managed-thread-factory="java:jboss/ee/concurrency/factory/default"/>
 ```
-* These are all default Wildfly DB setup which you won’t need when using MS SQL Server.
-Whilst on this file, you need to add other some entries for Skyve security domain, so locate the ```<security-domains...>``` and add this entry within the body of ```<security-domains...>``` :
+* These are all default Wildfly DB setup which you won’t need when using
+  MS SQL Server.
+Whilst on this file, you need to add other some entries for
+  Skyve security domain, so locate the `<security-domains...>` and add this
+  entry within the body of `<security-domains...>` :

 ```xml
 <security-domain name="skyve" cache-type="default">